Scientists find brain mechanism behind glucose greed

 Gardiner's team started with a hypothesis that an enzyme called glucokinase, involved in sensing glucose in the liver and pancreas, might play a role in driving glucose desire.
 Glucokinase is found in part of the brain called the hypothalamus, which regulates various functions including food intake.

-In their experiments they first found that when rats go 24 hours without eating, glucokinase activity in an appetite-regulating center in the hypothalamus increases sharply.
+In their experiments they first found that when rats go 24 hours without eating, glucokinase activity in an appetite-regulating centre in the hypothalamus increases sharply.

 The rats were given access to a glucose solution as well as their normal food pellets, called chow.
 When the researchers increased the activity of glucokinase in the hypothalamus using a virus, rats consumed more glucose in preference to chow.
 When glucokinase activity was reduced, they consumed less glucose.